Find out more about how we will construct the line to Newhaven via Leith

 The Leith Walk enabling works involve the removal of parking and loading bays on Leith Walk on the city bound side of the road.
 During the works, traffic will continue to flow in both directions and bus stops will be maintained on the street, although they may need to be moved a short distance.

 The enabling works are required to provide a city bound running lane from Foot of the Walk to London Road which remains open for the duration of the main construction works.
 The enabling works involves the removal of certain build outs and the reduction of the footway at some locations.
-All enabling works are scheduled to be completed early 2020 and will facilitate the main tram construction works which will start on 28 March 2020, with an estimated completion date of Autumn 2021.
+All enabling works are scheduled to be completed early 2020 and will facilitate the main tram construction works which will start on 28 March 2020.

 Throughout the enabling period, one lane will be open in each direction with occasional closure of some side streets.
 Bus services remain unaffected, other than some bus stops being moved a short distance in agreement with Lothian Buses.